peter-bertok/modernization/README.md

 for modern "dev-ops" workflows such as CI/CD, cloud-hosted automated builds, tests, and deployments.

-Fixing this is not 100% required, but is *highly recommended* because old apps that may have remained unmodified for years will often be updated several times immediately after a migration.
+Fixing this is not 100% required, but it is *highly recommended* because old apps that may have remained unmodified for years will often be updated several times immediately after a migration.
 For example, updating logos, styling, content, or integrations with services such as Azure AD B2C.
+Making the deployment process smooth reduces the cost of these changes

-- [ ] Ensure all files required for builds and deployments are in a source control management system (SCM).
+- [ ] Ensure all files required for builds and deployments are in the source control management system (SCM).
 - [ ] Ideally, use Azure DevOps or GitHub when deploying to Azure.
 - [ ] Migrate to Git SCM if not already using it.
 Many older projects use Team Foundation Version Control (TFVC), which modern tools such as NBGV don't support.
 - [ ] Builds must be successful on a "blank", isolated machine with only Visual Studio 2022 on it.
 (I.e.: an Azure DevOps pipeline agent.)